 - M – Metastasis status.
 Metastasis status refers to which organs the cancer has spread.

 Non-small cell lung cancer stages range from one to four, usually expressed in Roman numerals (0 through IV).
-The lower the lung cancer stage, the less the cancer has spread.
+The lower the lung cancer stage, the less the cancer has spread and the better the prognosis.

-Stage 0 non-small cell lung cancer is an early stage of lung cancer that is only in the top lining of the lung can has not spread outside the lungs.
-Stage I non-small cell lung cancer (NSCLC) is divided into two sub-stages, 1A and 1B, based on the size of the tumor and whether it has spread to the lining of the lung.
-In Stage 1 NSCLC, the cancer has not spread to the lymph nodes or other parts of the body.
+Stage I non-small cell lung cancer (NSCLC) is divided into two sub-stages, 1A and 1B, based on the size of the tumor.
+In Stage I NSCLC, the cancer has not spread to the lymph nodes or other parts of the body.

 Stage II non-small cell lung cancer is divided into stage IIA and IIB, with each stage then broken into additional sections, depending on the size of the tumor, where it is found, and whether or not the cancer has spread to the lymph nodes.
-These tumors may be larger than those in stage I and have begun to spread to nearby lymph nodes or other structures near the lung.
+These tumors may be larger than those in stage I and/or have begun to spread to nearby lymph nodes.
 The cancer has not spread to distant organs.